 Founded in St. Clair County:

-United Way of St. Clair County (UWSCC) has existed since 1924.
-It is the oldest United Way in the State of Michigan.
+United Way of St. Clair County (UWSCC) has been a local pillar of the community since 1924.

 It was formed by community leaders whose names are honored on street signs and plaques.
 They were the community's founding fathers.